NHS services during the coronavirus (COVID-19) pandemic

 Remember that medicines go out of date, so don't overstock your medicine cabinet.
 Always follow the advice on the pack, and if your symptoms continue (or are severe) get further advice.

-If you have a minor illness, a pharmacist can provide non-prescription medicines free of charge if you're eligible under the NHS Minor Ailment Service.
+If you have a minor illness, a pharmacist can provide non-prescription medicines free of charge under the Pharmacy First Service.

 Managing common seasonal illnesses